GPMT — Granite Point Mortgage Trust Inc.

 5. Notable Q&A Insights

-• Capital Allocation: Management emphasized the importance of resolving loans and reducing leverage before returning to new originations, indicating a cautious approach to capital deployment.
+- Capital Allocation: Management emphasized the importance of resolving loans and managing leverage before returning to new originations, especially given the significant discount to book value.